Valdes-Tresanco-MS/gmx_MMPBSA/docs/getting-started.md

     supported in gmx_MMPBSA.
 Also check our [example page](examples/README.md) to see a detailed list of all the examples available

-In the current version, gmx_MMPBSA support a number of different systems including but not limited to:
+In the current version, gmx_MMPBSA supports a number of different systems including but not limited to:

 * Protein-protein
 * Protein-ligand